msnizami/UFCE/README.md

 print('dice time:', dicetime)
 ```
 Generating counterfactuals with AR method

-for AR, we need to install its package (pip install actionable-recourse)
+For AR, we need to install its package (pip install actionable-recourse)
 ```python
 import recourse as rs
 start = time.time()